-We see our friends going apple picking and wish we, too, could pull those ruby red fruits off the trees and crunch into their juicy sweetness.
+Our friends in northern states go apple picking and we wish we, too, could pull those ruby red fruits off the trees and crunch into their juicy sweetness.

 We check the weather every morning, waiting for the temperature outside to come down from a steamy 95 degrees to a more moderate 84.
 And at 68?
 Break out the boots!

 Oh, but even in the heat of Miami, we still celebrate the Fall season!
 Leafy garlands wrap around porches, the lines are out the door for pumpkin spice lattes, and scarecrows and other festive decorations dot front yards around town.
-And there’s one other fabulous way we celebrate… with books, of course!
+And there’s one other fabulous way we celebrate… with the best fall books for preschoolers and kids, of course!

 Fall Books for Kids Give Children Everywhere a Chance to Experience the Glorious Season!

-We can’t get enough fall and winter books for kids in our house, because these celebratory stories give my kiddos a chance to experience fall.
+We can’t get enough fall books for kids in our house, because these celebratory stories give my kiddos a chance to experience this magical season.
 We can’t smell it or feel it or even taste it, but we can certainly appreciate its visual beauty.

 And you can too.

-No matter where you live, fall books for kids enable children to celebrate the magic of a new season and to learn more about the cycle of life in the natural world.
-These stories present kids with an opportunity to learn, a springpoint for imaginative crafts using materials from right outside, and a chance to relish in the beautiful changes that occur all around us.
+No matter where you live, fall books for preschoolers and big kids enable children to celebrate the magic of a new season and to learn more about the cycle of life in the natural world.
+These stories present kids with an opportunity to learn, a springpoint for the imagination, and a chance to relish in the beautiful changes that occur all around us.

 So what are you waiting for?
-Whether you have a great big pile of leaves to jump into in your backyard, or you only wish you did, grab some of these books, and get reading.
+Whether you have a great big pile of leaves to jump into in your backyard, or you only wish you did, grab some of these fall books for kids, and get reading!